wix-incubator/turnerjs/README.md

   }
 }
 ```
-**WixComponentTestDriver** will initialize the member's scope & element automatically as soon as the renderFromTemplate method is invoked.
+**TurnerComponentDriver** will initialize the member's scope & element automatically as soon as the renderFromTemplate method is invoked.
 The above drivers will allow testing each component separately and also testing the parent component that wraps the two:
 ```javascript
 describe('Usage Examples when there are repeatable drivers', () => {